 At Insight Credit Union, the security of member information is a priority.
 Every day, unscrupulous individuals are busy developing new scams targeting the unsuspecting public and one of the best ways to avoid fraud is to become an educated consumer.
 Our Security Center offers a variety of valuable materials regarding information security.
 Be sure to check back often as content is updated regularly.

-Here are a few simple steps you can take to protect your personal information:
+Here are a few simple steps you can take to keep the Christmas season from being open season on your personal information.

 Here are some other articles you may find helpful:

 How to Create and Keep Strong Passwords